benfrick/docs-portfolio/doc/commerce/checkout/use-checkout.md

 - Mixed Products (customizable & non-customizable) - Multiple Payment (Credit Card & Gift Card)

 > **TIPS:**
->- While inspecting browser activity on www.nike.com/launch, you can change your shopping country with the flag icon at the upper right of the homepage.
+>- While inspecting browser activity, you can change your shopping country with the flag icon at the upper right of the homepage.
 >- You can place an order to observe all the checkout calls.
-   Orders can be canceled via self-service within 30 minutes of submission, otherwise contact Nike Consumer Services.
+   Orders can be canceled via self-service within 30 minutes of submission, otherwise contact Consumer Services.

 ### Test Environment